ginolhac/chip-seq/docs/index.md

 even if you book 10 cores, nothing will prevent you from starting 100 jobs.
 They will run but then tasks are distributed on the available resources.
 In this example, each task will use 1/10th of a core, then runs very slowly.
-On a interactive session, use the command `htop` to see if a process is correctly using close to 100% of a core.
+On an interactive session, use the command `htop` to see if a process is correctly using close to 100% of a core.

 ### disk space